• Skip to main content

 There are many causes of bias in sampling that researchers need to keep an eye out for.
 Here are the most common ones:

-A fair representation of the population helps you get accurate results to the survey.
-But it means that you need to take extra efforts to ensure you do not miss out on different demographics.
+A fair representation of the population helps you get accurate results of the survey.
+But it means that you need to make extra efforts to ensure you do not miss out on different demographics.

 Example of undercoverage bias: